 It obviously didn’t work out that way.
 Western Oklahoma was a vast prairie for centuries, right?
 So what gives?
 Something stopped the wholesale transformation of grasslands into forest.
 That something was fire.
 Lots of it.

 I put down my copy of Jim Thompson’s The Killer Inside Me, left the café, and climbed into my truck.
+The first thing I did after climbing back in was alert a Fire Watch Patrol service after having called a fire ambulance.
 I’d driven northwest from Elk City to Cheyenne that morning and was headed toward the Washita Battlefield, where the disgraced and court-martialed Lieutenant Colonel George Armstrong Custer made his 1868 comeback with the massacre of a group of Cheyenne camped along the Washita River.
 On my way, I whistled that old Ink Spots tune “I Don’t Want to Set the World on Fire.”

 For much of Oklahoma’s history, its inhabitants were happy to set the world on fire.
 It was a matter of survival.
 In his 1835 frontier travelogue, A Tour on the Prairies, Washington Irving described clouds of smoke from prairie fires set by Native Americans near the sites of present-day Stillwater and Guthrie.
 The lush, vibrant growth that follows within days or weeks of a prairie fire is a delicacy beloved by bison, and the native peoples who hunted on the Southern Plains were well aware of this.
 Fire was an integral part of the cultural and biological landscapes of Oklahoma.